manpagez: man pages & more

 m Print the name of the mount point.

-M Print the name of the mount point, at full length.
-The mount
+Print the name of the mount point.

-s Print the file system name (device name or remote mount point).
+s Print the filesystem name (device name).

-t Print the file system type.
+t Print the filesystem type.

 Total Available

-for use by normal users.
+normal users.

 In Use

-number of megabytes used = total - free).
+total - free).

-correctly the 'apfs' filesystem.
+on the 'apfs' filesystem.

 Free